Creadores-Program/CreadorCraft-Maker-Flash/README.md

 Github Action to convert your flash game to CreatorCraft game!

-You can now package your CreatorCraft game on Github!

 If you want to know how to create a game in CreadorCraft I recommend you check out the [CreadorCraft Maker wiki](https://creadorcraft-maker.blogspot.com/p/documentacionwiki.html) you can also run many programming languages for your game!

 ## Example Work
+You need a Flash game file .swf
 ```yml
 name: CI